redquartista/TS/README.md

 # TS

-This repository hold the source code to a command-line app to be used to demultiplex audio and video file from a DVB transport stream file (A .ts file)
+This repository hold the source code to a command-line app to be used to demultiplex audio and video file from a DVB transport stream file (.ts file)

+Current Status : in progress
 1. Clean the workspace by removing old binaries / output files.

     make clean